NormanVu/risk-analyzer/README.md

-Risk Analyzer presents information using an [Ext JS 4.1](http://www.sencha.com/products/extjs)-based graphical user interface in combination with [Spring 3.1.x](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html), [Hibernate](http://www.hibernate.org), RESTful Web Services, and a custom network analysis engine exposing the SOAP interface.
+Risk Analyzer presents information using an [Ext JS 4.1](http://www.sencha.com/products/extjs)-based graphical user interface in combination with [Spring 3.1.x](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html), [Hibernate](http://www.hibernate.org), and a custom network analysis engine implementing the REST API.
 The result is a visually rich, enterprise system that is both quick and secure.
 It is fully controlled, tested, and deployed through a continuous integration infrastructure powered by [BuildHive](https://buildhive.cloudbees.com).
 You can see the latest build status by clicking here